emiralpseniz/weather-foreacast/README.md

 In it's only page it has just one field that user can manipulate to get the forecasts for.

-The application has the capability to get location of the user automatically if it is allowed.
+The application will have the capability to get location of the user automatically if it is allowed.

-The forecast is printed in a human readable way.
+Currently the api is still implemented.
+Google's Maps API will be used to guess user's city.

+Users can access this page from `localhost:8080`.